If you have poor

 web page was created to provide you with ideas and guidelines

 if you have poor credit and wish to lease a home.
-I only
+This

 If you are